ShiweiHe0713/Algorithms-Made-Easy/README.md

 ### 2-3 Tree

 # Appendix 🖇
-##### PQ, Tree and heap relationship
+#### PQ, Tree and heap relationship
 We need to distinguish between `priority queue`, `heap`, `binary tree` and `array` before discussing the implementation of heap sort, because these concepts always intertwined and confused me while learning this sorting algorithm.
-- **Priority queue:** A priority queue is an **abstract data type**(not a data structure) that operates similarly to a regular queue or stack but with a **"priority"** feature.
+- `Priority queue`: A priority queue is an **abstract data type**(not a data structure) that operates similarly to a regular queue or stack but with a **"priority"** feature.
 A priority queue can be implemented using **various** data structures, including heaps (most commonly), binary trees, or even arrays.
-- **Heap:** Heap is a **specialized** tree-based data structure where each node conform to the same rules(like max heap or min heap.)
+- `Heap`: Heap is a **specialized** tree-based data structure where each node conform to the same rules(like max heap or min heap.)
 A Binray heap can also be implemented as an array for efficiency.
-- **Binary tree:** A tree data structure in which each node has at most two children.
+- `Binary tree`: A tree data structure in which each node has at most two children.
 It's a **fundamental** structure that can be specialized into more **specific types**, such as BST, AVL trees, and heaps.
-- **Array**: Arrays can be used to implement binary heaps efficiently due to the **predictable structure of a complete binary tree**, where the relationships between parent and child nodes can be calculated using the indices.
+- `Array`: Arrays can be used to implement binary heaps efficiently due to the **predictable structure of a complete binary tree**, where the relationships between parent and child nodes can be calculated using the indices.

 **In conclusion**, a binary heap is a more specific type of binary tree, tailored for efficiently managing hierarchical data according to certain rules (heap property).
 A priority queue is an abstract concept that specifies behavior (an ADT) rather than a concrete data structure.
 A binary heap is a specific data structure that efficiently implements the priority queue ADT.